capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 3. Selecting "Two Player", expands the the "Create Quests" section to now ask the user if they want to join an existing party/room or create a new party/room.
 The user selects "Start Room" which automatically prompts a new quest form on screen.

 4. The generated room code is now available for the user to share with others and have them join the user's party.
-The user fills out the form for the following:
+The user fills out the form for the following fields:
    - Quest Title
    - Coding Topic
    - Amount of problems